-Millions of college students are headed back to campus and to smaller living quarters that might feel even tighter after more than a year of distancing.
-In a normal year, any thought given to the air in the dorm might be limited to where to set the air conditioning or heat.
-Now, as COVID-19’s resurgence dominates the headlines, students and their parents are looking for every way possible to reduce their student’s risk of illness.
-Enter the room air cleaner.
+Millions of college students are headed back to campus and to smaller living quarters.
+Before the pandemic, any thought about the air in a dorm might have been limited to where to set the air conditioning or heat.
+As COVID-19 continues to affect our lives, students and their parents are looking ways to improve their dorm room’s indoor air quality.
+The right model of room air cleaner can help them get there.

 While air cleaners are not tested for their ability to remove bacteria and viruses, the U.S. EPA has said that a room air cleaner can be part of the plan to reduce transmission.
 That’s especially important in college dorms, which had the reputation as fertile grounds for the spread of more run-of-the-mill illnesses like the common cold and flu long before COVID-19 came onto the scene.